bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 ## Paying for the Transaction

 Once your Bitcoin Wallet is set up, it can be used to pay for transactions.
-Instructions and examples can be found in the sections on [Transferring Bitmarks](transferring-bitmarks.md#transferring-bitmarks-using-the-bitmark-cli), [Paying for a Share Creation](using-bitmark-shares.md#paying-for-a-share-creation), [Paying for a Share Grant](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md#paying-for-a-share-grant), and [Paying for a Share Swap](using-bitmark-shares.md#paying-for-a-share-swap).
+Instructions and examples can be found in [Using the CLI](using-cli.md) and [Using Bitmark shares](using-bitmark-shares.md) sections.